The Importance of Bees and Biodiversity: A Call to Action

 Buying local supports regional beekeepers and helps maintain healthy hives close to home.

-Leave a patch of bare soil or build a bee hotel using hollow stems or drilled logs (lots of guides available through Mass Audubon).
+Leave a patch of bare soil or build a bee hotel using hollow stems or drilled logs.
+There are many guides available through Mass Audubon.

-Medford’s smaller yards can still provide critical habitat by avoiding mowing parts of the lawn during “No Mow May.”
+Even smaller yards in Medford can provide crucial habitats.
+Consider avoiding mowing parts of your lawn during “No Mow May.”

 Get Involved Locally:

-Join or follow the Medford Conservation Commission or Friends of the Fells to support local preservation.
+Join or follow the Medford Conservation Commission or the Friends of the Fells to support local preservation efforts.

-Support the Trees Medford initiative to expand the city’s urban canopy
+Support initiatives like Trees Medford to expand the city’s urban canopy.

-Raise awareness among children and adolescents on the importance of bees and express your support for beekeepers
+Raise awareness among children and youth about the importance of bees.
+Show your support for local beekeepers.

-The fate of bees and biodiversity may seem like a big, global issue—but it’s also deeply personal.
-Every flower you plant, every plastic-free choice you make, every patch of green space you protect—it all adds up.
+The fate of bees and biodiversity may seem like a big, global issue, but it is also deeply personal.
+Every flower you plant, every plastic-free choice you make, and every patch of green space you protect—it all adds up.

-So this May, let’s honor the small creatures that hold our ecosystems together.
-Because when we protect bees, we protect biodiversity—and when we protect biodiversity, we protect ourselves.
+This May, let’s honor the small creatures that hold our ecosystems together.
+By protecting bees, we protect biodiversity.
+And when we safeguard biodiversity, we ensure our own survival.

 Comments